aidanboyne/BCM/_posts/2023-10-09-PBL_CRR_W3C1 copy.md

 #### Consequences

 Most tears take place in the ascending aorta, usually in the right lateral wall where the greatest shear force on the aorta occurs.
-The tear usually dissects the media in two parts, forming a lumen between intima-media and media-adventitia.
+The tear usually dissects the media in two parts, forming a lumen between intima-media and media-adventitia (in between the media, typically in the outer thrid).
+The blood supply to adventitia and outer thrid of media is from vaso vasorum while the internal 2/3 of the media is supplied by the lumen.
+We can also see tears in intima only.
 An AAD can propagate anterograde and/or retrograde and depending on the direction the dissection travels, cause branch obstruction that produces ischemia of affected territory (coronary, cerebral, spinal, or visceral), and for proximal type A AADs can instigate acute tamponade, aortic regurgitation or aortic rupture.

 Mortality is very high (20-30%).
 Other complications include
 * Multiorgan failure